gscbravo/scred/README.md

 ## TODO

-- [ ] Show more than just the first page
 - [ ] Get comments given a post
 - [ ] Get posts given a username
 - [ ] Take a look at the subreddit.json file for each subreddit for more data